 Our highly motivated accounting students seek internships in order to develop and strengthen their accounting and business knowledge, skills and abilities.
 Interns also gain valuable insight into the accounting profession and learn about various opportunities in the accounting field.
 Employers who have made use of the internship program routinely report that it has been a fulfilling and highly beneficial experience for their organizations.

 Our interns normally work full-time for 10 to 16 weeks during either the Spring or Summer terms.
 Though we do not currently have a fall internship program, we would be delighted to consider fall internships when available.
 Interns normally receive three credits that count as a senior-level elective in the BS Accounting program.
 Thus, it is important that their internship responsibilities be comparable to those given to entry-level staff accountants.
 The internship experience is highly meaningful and significant for us and our students; it contributes to developing a well-rounded accounting graduate; and it assures that students develop pride in their employers and in the accounting profession.
-The hourly rate earned by accounting interns have generally ranged from $15.00 to $25.00 and averaged about $19.00.
+The hourly rate earned by accounting interns has generally ranged from $15.00 to $25.00 and averaged about $20.00.
 Participating employers routinely say that the program proved to be fulfilling and highly beneficial to their organizations.

 We look forward to seeing you on campus this fall.
 On behalf of our students, faculty and staff, thank you for your support and contribution to our programs.